 Dreaming can help some people get through incredibly difficult times.
-Tandalaya Taylor of Madison talks about how daydreaming helped her overcome a major health crisis and appreciate everyday life.
+Tandalaya Taylor of Madison, Wisconsin talks about how daydreaming helped her overcome a major health crisis and appreciate everyday life.

 You want to know what I love?

 I love travelling, great earrings, and purses.
 I mean, who wouldn’t love to shop every day, all day, with not a care or worry in the world?
 I envision myself walking through the airport with my favorite pair of black queen earrings, my cute matching cross body purse, taking a first class flight to the Bahamas.

 I found myself doing that all too often.
 I had so much time on my hands.
 When I daydreamed, it started to affect my day job.

 Once I was told to take my lunch, I got back to reality.
 What a long day of shopping and traveling in my mind!
 Now I deserve lunch for that.

 Daydreaming was good to me until I had an unexpected visitor that would put my daydreaming into jeopardy.

 I had been feeling horrible for a few months around the holidays 2015 into early spring 2016 — never knowing in my mind I’m nearing the end of my time.